  Lack of access to crucial networking and sponsorship opportunities.
 85% of respondents believe that senior leadership’s support matters most in advancement to senior roles; but, only 22% have sponsors.
 59% of respondents believe that race / ethnicity plays a role in who gets sponsorship from leaders at their firm / company, while 58% believe gender plays a role.

-Survey respondents also cited disparate expectations of diverse lawyers—from women feeling they’re expected to take on “soft” (non-billable, i.e. committee) work to get promoted, while their male colleagues get promoted based on their work alone to BIPOC lawyers feeling they must perform at a higher standard.
+Survey respondents also cited disparate expectations of diverse lawyers—from women feeling they’re expected to take on “soft” (non-billable, i.e. committee) work to get promoted, while their male colleagues get promoted based on their work alone, to BIPOC lawyers feeling they must perform at a higher standard.

 “This is an opportunity for leaders to choose to stop talking about change and start making change,” said [Law Firm/Company Name Spokesperson]. “[Law Firm/Company Name] is proud to be part of this movement.”